asamoal/data_over_multi_sftp/README.md

 ## Logging

-The script logs its activity to a log file named 'sftp_transfers.log'.
+The script logs its activity to two log files named 'sftp_transfers.log' and 'upload_manifest.log'.
 Log entries include successful file transfers and failures, along with the particular SFTP server involved and any relevant error messages.